MarkSeliverstov/lsa-cli/README.md

 }
 ```

-And generates the entities model by `lsa-cli source-file.ts`:
+And generates the entities model by `lsa-cli -p source-file.ts`:

 ```json
 {